opensafely-core/job-runner/playbooks/TPP.md

     bash scripts/run.sh -m jobrunner.retry_job <job_id>

-The `job_id` actually only has to be a sub-string of the job ID (full ones are a bit awkward to type) and you wil be able to select the correct job if there are multiple matches.
+The `job_id` actually only has to be a sub-string of the job ID (full ones are a bit awkward to type) and you will be able to select the correct job if there are multiple matches.